joniles/mpxj/mkdocs/docs/howto-read-primavera.md

 using com.microsoft.sqlserver.jdbc;
 using MPXJ.Net;

-namespace MpxjJdbc
+namespace MPXJ.Samples.HowToRead;
-{

 public class P6JDBC
 {
 	public void Read()
 	{
 		//
 		// Load the JDBC driver
 		//
 		var driver = new SQLServerDriver();

 		//
 		// Open a database connection.
 You will need to change
 		// these details to match the name of your server, database, user and password.
 		//
 		var connectionString = "jdbc:sqlserver://localhost:1433;databaseName=my-database-name;user=my-user-name;password=my-password;";
 		var connection = driver.connect(connectionString, null);
 		var reader = new PrimaveraDatabaseReader();
 		reader.Connection = connection;

 		//
 		// Retrieve a list of the projects available in the database
 		//
 		var projects = reader.ListProjects();

 		//
 		// At this point you'll select the project
 		// you want to work with.
 		//

 		//
 		// Now open the selected project using its ID
 		//
 		int selectedProjectID = 1;
 		reader.ProjectID = selectedProjectID;
 		var projectFile = reader.Read();
-		  }
 	}
 }
 ```